joelst/Sentinel/README.md

 ### Ninja training

-This is a series of videos that cover many securit ninja training topics.
+This is a series of videos that cover many security ninja training topics.

 - [Virtual Ninja Training show](https://adoption.microsoft.com/en-us/ninja-show/)